paoloo/blockchainPOC/README.md

 - **RUBY**: https://chain.com/docs/1.2/ruby/doc/index.html
 - **NODE**: https://chain.com/docs/1.2/node/doc/index.html

+## ToDo
+- add Dockerfile with buildstep and run everything with docker-compose
+- add payment list endpoint
+- create frontend

 ## License

-Copyright © 2018 Paolo Oliveira
+Copyright © 2018 Paolo Oliveira - if you use this code, you have to teach something to at least 5 persons.